 Recent changes to planning laws have given parishes such as ours a greater say in planning and development in their areas.
-The Neighbourhood Development Plan (NDP) process enables communities to better shape the place where they work and live, to inform how development takes place and help influence the type, quality and location of that development to ensure that change brings local benefits.
+The Neighbourhood Plan (NP) process enables communities to better shape the place where they work and live, to inform how development takes place and help influence the type, quality and location of that development to ensure that change brings local benefits.

-Local volunteers have prepared the Bearley Neighbourhood Development Plan (NDP) in response to these changes.
-This ensures residents have a greater say in the long-term development of the village and Neighbourhood Area to achieve its longstanding goals through the planning system and address the challenges and opportunities facing the future vitality of the parish.
+A group of local volunteers has prepared the Bearley NP in response to these changes.
+This ensures residents have a greater say in the longterm development of the village and Neighbourhood Area to achieve its longstanding goals through the planning system and address the challenges and opportunities facing the future vitality of the parish.